Govinda (actor): 2006–2009: Resurgence

 In 2008, Govinda appeared in Money Hai Toh Honey Hai, directed by Bollywood choreographer Ganesh Acharya, which was a box office failure.
 This was followed by a TK Rajeev Kumar directed comedy, Chal Chala Chal.
 Govinda's performance was praised, and the film was successful.
-That year Salman Khan invited Dhawan and Govinda on his show, 10 Ka Dum, to celebrate the success of Partner.
+The same year, Salman Khan invited Dhawan and Govinda on his show, 10 Ka Dum, to celebrate the success of Partner.

 The following year, he played a lawyer in the hit, Life Partner, and his performance was praised by the critics.
 Govinda rejoined Dhawan and Vashu Bhagnani for Do Knot Disturb; despite good reviews from critics, it was unsuccessful at the box office.

-2010–present
+2010–present: Setbacks

-In 2010, Govinda appeared in Mani Ratnam's bilingual project, Raavan, with Abhishek Bachchan and Aishwarya Rai.
+In 2010, Govinda appeared in Mani Ratnam's project, Raavan, with Abhishek Bachchan, Aishwarya Rai and Vikram.
 He played a Forest Ministry employee who takes Vikram's character through the woods in search of a wanted criminal.
-Govinda denied reports that his character was a contemporary version of Hanuman, and his performance in the minor role was praised.
+Govinda refuted reports that his character was a contemporary version of Hanuman, and his performance in the minor role was praised.

 In 2011, he appeared in Jagmohan Mundhra's adult comedy, Naughty @ 40.
 Although the film received negative reviews, Govinda's performance was appreciated.
 He also appeared in Rajnish Thakur's comedy, Loot, and voiced Bajrangi the monkey for Nikhil Advani's animated Delhi Safari.

 In 2013, Govinda co-starred with Priyanka Chopra in K. C. Bokadia's box office failure, Deewana Main Deewana, which had been made about ten years earlier.
 The film, a Hindi remake of the Tamil film Priyamudan, was directed by Vincent Selva; Govinda's performance as a villain was praised.
-He made his Bengali debut as a deputy inspector general of police in Dipak Sanyal's Samadhi, co-starring Gracy Singh and Sayali Bhagat, another box office failure.
+He made his Bengali film debut as a deputy inspector general of police in Dipak Sanyal's Samadhi, co-starring Gracy Singh and Sayali Bhagat, another box office failure.

-In 2014, Govinda appeared in A.R.
-Murugadoss's Holiday, starring Akshay Kumar and Sonakshi Sinha.
+In 2014, Govinda appeared in A. R. Murugadoss's Holiday, starring Akshay Kumar and Sonakshi Sinha.
 This was the second collaboration of Govinda and Akshay Kumar after Bhagam Bhag.